-The Building Act obliges Council to ensure that all swimming pool owners adequately fence swimming pools unless an exemption is granted by Council.
-This function is principally exercised in relation to processing general building consent applications.
+The Building Act obliges the Council to ensure that all swimming pool owners adequately fence swimming pools.
+This function is principally exercised in relation to processing general building consent applications but there is also a requirement to conduct three yearly pool inspections.
 Inspection of amusement devices is an additional responsibility.

-Also covered under this activity is the processing of applications for Land Information Memoranda provided for under the Local Government Official Information and Meetings Act 1989.
+Also covered under this activity is the processing of applications for Land Information Memoranda provided for under the Local Government Official Information and Meetings Act 1987.

 The Council is exposed to considerable liability in the exercise of its building assurance functions.
 The Building Act, however, provides that civil proceedings may not be brought against the Council 10 years or more after the date on which any proceedings would be based.
-We currently have three cases before the Weathertight Homes Resolution Service.
-We also have around 2,000 historic building consents that do not have a Code Compliance Certificate.
-As resources have permitted we have sought to reduce this backlog.
+The Council currently have two cases that may be potential litigation related to historical pool fencing compliance issues identified.
+The Council also has around 2,000 historic building consents that do not have a Code Compliance Certificate (CCC).
+Although there is no legal way to force people to apply for a CCC, as resources have permitted, the Council has sought to reduce this backlog by encouraging people to apply.

 Electronic processing of consents was introduced in April 2014.
 This has since developed further and will continue to do so.
-Digitisation has been seen to improve efficiency and customer satisfaction.
+Digitization using the "Alpha One system" has been seen to improve efficiency and customer satisfaction.